 - Inactive buyer - Has not made a purchase in the last 365 days, but has made at least one purchase in total.

 The Buyer Status categorizes customers based on their spending levels using the last two years’ worth of historical data (two years is the default setting and can be changed).
 The actual amounts for each threshold are defined during Smart Insight Setup.
+For more information, see Modifying your Smart Insight settings.
 For example:

 - Low spender - Up to €50.